mv-2112/canonical-openstack-docs/how-to/misc/configuring-sriov.rst

     pci@0000:04:00.0  enp4s0f0r2      network        Ethernet interface
     pci@0000:04:00.0  enp4s0f0r3      network        Ethernet interface

-Note that the VFs need to be recreated after every reboot.

 If hardware offloading is enabled, additional `representor functions`_ may be automatically created for each VF.